Skip to main content

 image of parts of a motorcycle

 You should get to know your motorcycle.
-Learning how things work and what parts need the most attention could reduce your chances of being in a crash and extend the life of your motorcycle.
+Learning how things work and what parts need the most attention could reduce your chances of being in a collision and extend the life of your motorcycle.
 You should allow extra room for stopping if you are not familiar with the motorcycle.

 To make sure that your motorcycle will not let you down: